Mitchell F. Berman, MD

 Dr. Brown’s interests include orthopedic and regional anesthesia, as well as the management of acute and postoperative pain.
 He has promoted the use of regional anesthetic techniques within the institution, with emphasis being placed on the use of upper and lower limb peripheral nerve blocks for orthopedic procedures.
 In addition, he uses perineural infusions of local anesthetics to provide postoperative analgesia, particularly to patients presenting with the "frozen shoulder" syndrome.
 Current research is directed towards techniques that may be used to optimize the clinical practice of regional anesthesia as well as postoperative pain management.

-Professor of Clinical Anesthesiology and Neurology
+Assistant Professor of Anesthesiology at CUMC

 Caleb Ing, MD